- New accessibility law is being proposed to redress deficiencies in the current Americans with Disabilities Act (ADA).

 For instance, the extended process by which it takes to file a complaint against an entity who is in non-compliance is extremely problematic.

-Currently, prior to filing a complaint, an individual must first notify the private owner or operator they are not in compliance.
+Currently, prior to filing a complaint, an individual must first notify the private owner or operator they are not in compliance with the existing accessibility law.
 If within 90 days, the owner doesn’t bring their website and/or app into compliance, then the individual may file a complaint with the Department of Justice (DOJ).

 - A complaint shall be filed within 90 days after those initial 90 days expire

-- The DOJ has 180 days to determine whether a violation exists
+- The DOJ has 180 days to determine whether a violation of accessibility law exists

 - If the DOJ doesn’t make a final determination, then that lack of determination is a determination